The History Of Mission Emanuel

-In 1998, with some other gifts, a beautiful home was built and decorated for the de la Cruz family in what was the upstairs of the old school.
+In 1998, with some other gifts, a beautiful home was built and decorated for the de la Cruz family in what was the top floor of the old school.
 This was done by the First Presbyterian Youth Group.
-That freed the lower level to be converted to a children’s clinic, kitchen and school administrative offices.
+That freed the lower level to be converted to a children’s clinic, kitchen, and school administrative offices.

 The Medical Clinic

 In the spring of 1998, a large team from Orlando came and built a baseball stadium for the city of Nazaret.
-Over 250 trucks of landfill were brought in and graded.
+A field was graded with over 250 trucks of fill dirt.
 The team then built dugouts and installed fencing around what became Nazaret’s pride and joy.
 The dedication was done at night with the speaker lit up by cars parked in the outfield.
 The Mayor at the dedication announced that the government at many levels had made promises for years to build the community park but never had.
 The mayor said, “You are the only people who said you would help and you did.
 You are the only people who kept your promise.”
 After this, Kent Sterchi preached and challenged the people to follow Christ.
 Bibles were handed out to every family in attendance.

 Subsequent teams from Winston-Salem and Orlando built bathrooms and many other badly needed projects.
 The school enrollment soon jumped to 150.